CONSTITUTION OF THE STATE OF VERMONT

 A DECLARATION OF THE RIGHTS OF THE INHABITANTS

 OF THE STATE OF VERMONT

 Article 1.
-[All persons born free; their natural rights; slavery prohibited]
+[All persons born free; their natural rights; slavery and indentured servitude prohibited]

-That all persons are born equally free and independent, and have certain natural, inherent, and unalienable rights, amongst which are the enjoying and defending life and liberty, acquiring, possessing and protecting property, and pursuing and obtaining happiness and safety; therefore no person born in this country, or brought from over sea, ought to be holden by law, to serve any person as a servant, slave or apprentice, after arriving to the age of twenty-one years, unless bound by the person's own consent, after arriving to such age, or bound by law for the payment of debts, damages, fines, costs, or the like.
+That all persons are born equally free and independent, and have certain natural, inherent, and unalienable rights, amongst which are the enjoying and defending life and liberty, acquiring, possessing and protecting property, and pursuing and obtaining happiness and safety; therefore slavery and indentured servitude in any form are prohibited.

 Article 2.
 [Private property subject to public use; owner to be paid]